NORMA Group SE: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution | MarketScreener

 3. Details of person subject to the notification obligation

-Legal entity: T. Rowe Price Group, Inc. City of registered office, country: Baltimore, Maryland, United States of America (USA)
+Legal entity: Allianz Global Investors GmbH City of registered office, country: Frankfurt am Main, Germany

 4. Names of shareholder(s)